THU-KEG/EvaluationPapers4ChatGPT/README.md

 4. **Will Affective Computing Emerge from Foundation Models and General AI?
 A First Evaluation on ChatGPT.**

    *Mostafa M. Amin, Erik Cambria, Björn W. Schuller.* [[abs](https://arxiv.org/abs/2303.03186)], 2023.3

+5. **What does ChatGPT return about human values?
+Exploring value bias in ChatGPT using a descriptive value theory.**

+   *Ronald Fischer, Markus Luczak-Roesch, Johannes A Karl.* [[abs](https://arxiv.org/abs/2304.03612)], 2023.4

 #### Law